-Marine biologists involved in research will write grant proposals to obtain funding, collect and analyze data from their study, and publish papers for peer review in scientific journals.
-Travel is a standard component of the researcher’s life.
+Marine biologists involved in research write grant proposals to obtain funding, collect and analyze data from their studies, and publish papers for peer review in scientific journals.
+Travel is a standard component of researchers’ lives.

 Marine biologists who teach have to prepare and deliver lectures, advise students, plan lab sessions, and grade papers and exams.
 Most professors also participate in research studies and publish their findings in scientific journals.
 Marine biologists in private industry may have more of a consulting role and are not necessarily involved with active research.